nextcloud/documentation/admin_manual/configuration/auth_ldap.rst

 User Authentication with LDAP
 =============================

-ownCloud ships with an LDAP app so that your existing LDAP users may have access to your ownCloud server without creating separate ownCloud user accounts.
+ownCloud ships with an LDAP application so that your existing LDAP users may have access to your ownCloud server without creating separate ownCloud user accounts.

+..
+Note:: You must have PHP 5.4 or greater to use the LDAP application.

-The app supports:
+The LDAP application supports:

 * LDAP group support
 * File sharing with ownCloud users and groups